Self- Portrait in Place

 75007 Paris

-On May 16, 2021, viewer/participants for that rendition of the Self-Portrait received a map of 12 sites within the 1-kilometer circle.
+On May 16, 2021, viewer/participants for the first rendition of the Self-Portrait received a map of 12 sites within the 1-kilometer circle.
 Each site associated the experience of a place with onsite and online elements to shape a moment in the composite, scattered portrait.
 The neighborhood became a gallery, while cell phones brought what was hidden, indoors in my home into the open air.
 The process followed my day-to-day paths, while mimicking the movements and practices of the tourists who usually throng the quarter.
 The self-portrait was thus generated by this mise-en- scene and the movements and observations of participants as they walked from site to site, layering what was in front of them with online sounds and images.

 The scattered subject of “Self Portrait in Montmartre” emerged differently for each person.
 The collected sites did not add up to a unified image, but instead, to a variegated experience.
 It invited reflection the idea of subject as a self, as the topic of an artwork, on the body and its imbrication in the city.
 Participants actively made the portrait whole in different ways as they layered the subject “Susan”, or “patient,” or “mother” or “migrant” with the sound of an accordion or of their own breath as they climbed the steep streets of Montmartre.